-The alternative approach to studying ME is the IRT-based differential item functioning (DIF).
+The alternative approach to studying ME is IRT-based differential item functioning (DIF).
 DIF is different from the CFA approach in several ways.
 First, CFA tests the three different types of ME one after one, while the IRT DIF tests the invariance of item discrimination (analogous to factor loadings in CFA) and location parameters (analogous to intercepts in CFA) at the same time.
 This is to say that under the DIF approach, metric and scalar invariance are tested simultaneously (Stark, Chernyshenko, & Drasgow, 2006a).
 Second, the nonlinear relationship posited by IRT between the latent construct and the true score at item/subscale level is equally tenable (when responses are polytomously scored) or even more appropriate (when responses are dichotomously scored) than the linear relationship assumed by the CFA approach (Raju et al., 2002).
-Third, the IRT context takes into consideration the compensatory nature of DIF (Raju, van der Linden, & Fleer, 1995; Raju et al., 2002), an issue that’s rarely seen discussed in the CFA context.
+Third, differential test functioning (DTF), the IRT context, takes into consideration the possible compensatory nature of DIF (Raju, van der Linden, & Fleer, 1995; Raju et al., 2002), an issue that’s rarely discussed in the CFA context.
 Fourth, in IRT, besides item parameter estimates, we are also able to obtain the item characteristic curves (ICCs).
 These plots provide extra information, such as whether the DIF is uniform or non-uniform (Wang, Tay, & Drasgow, 2013), which can help us to identify the source of DIF (LaPalme, Wang, Joseph, Saklofske, & Yan, 2016).
-Lastly, within the IRT framework, we can assess DIF using the ideal point model, which some previous studies believed were more appropriate for self-report attitude and personality assessment (Chernyshenko, 2002; Stark, Chernyshenko, Drasgow, & Williams, 2006b).
+Lastly, within the IRT framework, we can assess DIF using an ideal point model, which some previous studies have found to be more appropriate for self-report attitude and personality assessment (Chernyshenko, 2002; Stark, Chernyshenko, Drasgow, & Williams, 2006b).
 Therefore, in the current study, we examined ME via the IRT-based DIF approach.

 Model selection is the first and probably the most important issue when adopting the IRT approach.
 The dominance model is widely accepted and used for IRT analysis.
 It derives from Likert’s (1932) approach to analyzing rating scales, and assumes that the higher a participant’s trait level, the morel likely she will answer positively.
 But it doesn’t mean that the ideal point model should be neglected.
-Drasgow, Chernyshenko, and Stark (2010) pointed out that the approach deriving from Thurstone (1928) was superior to the dominance model for personality assessment by successfully modelling intermediate item response and having better model-data fit.
+Drasgow, Chernyshenko, and Stark (2010) pointed out that the approach deriving from Thurstone (1928) was superior to the dominance model for personality assessment by successfully modelling intermediate item responses and having better model-data fit.
 Also, as discussed above, the ideal point model was found to be more suitable if the trait assessment is self-reported (Tay & Drasgow, 2012).
 We are unable to find any cross-cultural DIF studies for personality tests that have successfully compared empirically the performance of the two types of IRT models.
 LaPalme and colleagues (2016) had to drop the ideal point model from the DIF analysis for an emotional intelligence (EI) measure, and proceed with only the dominance model because of the severe misfit of GGUM.
 The bad fit, according to the authors, was probably due to the fact that the Wong and Law Emotional Intelligence Scale (WLEIS; Wong & Law, 2002) that they used was an ability measure rather than a trait measure.
-O’Brien and LaHuis (2011) used examined DIF for personality tests under both the dominance and the ideal point model, but the comparison was between a group of applicants and a group of incumbents, rather than different cultures.
-In Carter, Dalal, Zickar, and Adams (2009), the DIF approach was applied under the the GGUM to examine the effects of vague quantifiers on making an item more, but no comparison was done between different IRT models.
+O’Brien and LaHuis (2011) examined DIF for personality tests under both the dominance and the ideal point model, but the comparison was between a group of applicants and a group of incumbents, rather than groups from different cultures.
+In Carter, Dalal, Zickar, and Adams (2009), the DIF approach was applied under the the GGUM to examine the effects of vague quantifiers, but no comparison was done between different IRT models.